-The magazine was initially funded by the Old Choristers' Association - when it included news exclusively about past and present choristers.
+The magazine was initially funded by the Old Choristers' Association when it included news exclusively about past and present choristers.
 But then Richard Tanner founded The Friends of Blackburn Cathedral Music (FoBCM) - a splendid organization which takes responsibility for the funding and organizing of Cathedral concerts.
 He asked JB to include news in the magazine from this lively organization - and so FoBCM helped to finance the steadily growing magazine.

 But in recent years M&M has included not only news of choristers and concerts, but also news of other Cathedral activities, and its costs and postage have shot up as it grew in size.
 The FoBCM made up the shortfall of income from their own subscriptions.
+Matters have now come to a head, because there's a hole in the music budget due, almost entirely, to the costs of M&M But because so many good folk, over the years, have written to the editor to say how much they appreciate and value Music & More (and the Dean himself has said that 'M&M is the talk of the Church of England!') we recently launched the categories of PATRON and GRAND PATRON of Blackburn Cathedral Choirs' Association (BCCA).

-Matters have now come to a head, because there's a hole in the music budget due, almost entirely, to the costs of M&M willing to become a PATRON (at £50 p.a.) or GRAND PATRON (£100 p.a.).
+willing to become a PATRON (at £50 p.a.) or GRAND PATRON (£100 p.a.).
 The first Grand Patron was Tony Murphy who lives in New Jersey.
+Murphy with then, almost immediately, from JB's time, in the order they've been received: Tony Murphy - New Jersey, USA